Team-Crushing-It/continual_care_alpha/README.md

 As a registered nurse, I fully endorse Continual Care.
 Continual care has provided a great aide for my mom.
 Our Aide is kind caring, and a responsive caregiver who is ... **Continual Care provided daily write ups so I can go on my mom’s page and see how her day went.** If there are any concerns or issues with mom they contact us immediately ...

 Aaron ⭐️⭐️⭐️⭐️⭐️ 5/5
 The culture at Continual Care is one that loves the soul of the person while nurturing for the body.
-They look beyond the faults and moods and somehow see the good no matter what the current condition.
+They look beyond the faults and locations and somehow see the good no matter what the current condition.
 This is a quality that cannot be taught but only recognized and encouraged.

 Full reviews on [Caring.com](https://www.caring.com/senior-care/connecticut/bridgeport/continual-care#)